"Upcycled Blues" project

 Note: You may click on a picture of a finished quilt and a PDF will pop up with the pattern - if I have one written -

 and they are pretty much all written except for the ones that are made with crumbs and The Kitchen Sink.
-If you find one missing, please write us an email at firstname.lastname@example.org Thanks.
+If you find one missing and you think it should be here, please write us an email at email@example.com Thanks.

 I wrote the blog posts about this quilt here and here.

 12. All Crumbled Up

 The blog posts that talk about this particular quilt are many as this was a process and made over several weekends working on crumbs.
 It started here, then progressed to here, then here, here and here and finally it is all finished here. as a top.
 I finally featured it as a finished quilt here.

 Because I actually showed how I made it all along, I did not write a pattern (yet) on how to make this quilt.
 You can go back and read the posts and figure out what I did that way if you want to copy it (and that is fine with me - that is why I share!)

 I wrote about this one at length here.